-Ultimately though, this is an incredibly rewarding endeavor that could well add significant value to the resale price of your home.
+Ultimately though, this is an incredibly rewarding endeavour that could add significant value to the resale price of your home.

 Also, it will mean you gain an extra room that can be used for any manner of applications.
 You might decide to turn it into an office, a spare living space, or even a recording studio if that suits.